sadeq220/docs/reactiveprogramming/README.md

 }
 ```
 ---
+## spring WebFlux
+Why was Spring WebFlux created?
+- need for a non-blocking web stack to handle concurrency with a small number of threads and scale with fewer hardware resources.
+- offer functional web endpoints alongside annotated controllers

+---
 ## Vert.x tool-kit
 Eclipse Vert.x is a tool-kit(collection of libraries) for building reactive applications on the JVM.
 the focus of Vert.x is processing asynchronous events, mostly coming from **non-blocking I/O**,